teigrgwyn/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) -> .map() translates array to a new array in some defined way; .forEach() loops though all items/indexes in a list
 2. Explain the difference between a callback and a higher order function.
+-> Callbacks move to a different spot in code; higher order functions help compartamentalize code in the same way, but allow for more control/power
 3. What is closure?
+-> Essentially, the ending of a block of code
 4. Describe the four rules of the 'this' keyword.
+-> Can be called by default binding, implicit binding, explicit binding, or with 'new' keyword
 5. Why do we need super() in an extended class?
+-> To inherit variables/functions
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions